-The following description refers to Figure 22, which shows the form that appears on the left-side pane during the Triangle analysis.
+The following description refers to Figure 23, which shows the form that appears on the left-side pane during the Triangle analysis.
 Note that, depending on the construction, some of the fields may be missing or may be disabled.
 We provide here a detailed description of the form used in the module.

-Entry Description

-Object analysis Fast centres analysis Here you select the type of analysis you want to perform.
+Entry Description Object analysis Two triangles centres Rule-points analysis 2-rule-points analysis Here you select the type of analysis you want to perform.
 The default and most often used is the Object analysis.
 The analysis starts after you press the Study button.

-Rule-points analysis